elianiva/notes/Workout/Bodybuilding/Resources/Resources.md

   - resources
 ---

-There are several types of resources for this topic:
+There are several resources for this topic:
 - [[Youtube Channels]]
 - [[Papers]]
 -